feurbano/data_management_2018/program.md

 ## 2. Movement Ecology Data Management (Urbano, 10 h)
 ### 2.1 SETTING UP THE MOVEMENT ECOLOGY DATABASE
 * 2.1.1 Introduction to the goals and the datasets
-* 2.1.2 Create a db and import data
+* 2.1.2 Create a db and import sensor data
 * 2.1.3 Create acquisition timestamps, indexes and permissions
 * 2.1.4 Managing and modelling information on animals and sensors
 * 2.1.5 From data to information: associating locations to animals